ImpressCo Says You

 • Produce excellent products.

-ImpressCo has been producing signs, embroidery, promotional products, engraving – both rotary and laser -, sublimation, apparel, work wear and heat transfers for well over 10 years.
+ImpressCo has been producing signs, embroidery, promotional products, engraving – both rotary and laser -, sublimation, apparel, work wear and heat transfers for 15 years.

 It is anticipated this will be an asset sale including registered trade name, and all the operating equipment.